pkalluri/Affinitybased-interpretation/README.md

 A **Tricopa Exclude File** contains task numbers to exclude.
 Each line contains any number of task numbers separated by space.
 For example: ```12 34``` indicates that TriangleCOPA tasks ```12``` and ```34```  should be excluded, i.e. should not be administered to the agent.
 Comment lines are lines beginning with ```//``` and are ignored.
 For an example file, see ```Tricopa-Exclude.txt```.

+## For More Information

+### On the theory

+To learn more, please see the paper documenting this system:

+ *P. Kalluri, P. Gervas.
+Relationship Affinity-based Interpretation of Triangle Social Scenarios.
+International Conference on Agents and Artificial Intelligence, 2017.*

-## The gist of the code
+### On the code

-In case you are interested in digging into the code, the high-level code structure is as follows:
+For anyone interested in digging into the code, the high-level code structure is as follows:

 The ```Simulation``` class spawns an ```AffinitybasedAgent``` and administers to the ```AffinitybasedAgent``` a ```Scenario``` or ```TricopaTasks``` (both containing ```ActionEvents```).
 To interpret these ```ActionEvents```, the ```AffinitybasedAgent``` applies its fixed knowledge of ```ActionRODs``` (relative observation distributions) and  begins building an ```AffinitybasedWorldModel```.
 An ```AffinitybasedWorldModel``` models ```Pairs``` of encountered agents as ```SymmetricRelationshipModels```; under the hood, an ```AffinitybasedWorldModel``` is essentially mapping ```Pairs``` of encountered agents to an evolving, probabilistic understanding of the ```Pair```’s ```RelationshipType``` (Friend, Neutral, or Enemy).
 Once the ```AffinitybasedAgent``` has completed interpretation, it is able to query its built ```AffinitybasedWorldModel``` and state its beliefs about the ```Scenario``` or complete the ```TricopaTask```.